Tarek666666/DigitalBazzar-frontend/README.md

 DigitalBazzar e-commerce offers a variety of features to make the shopping experience enjoyable and efficient:

-- Dark & Light Mode
+- Dark & Light Theme
 - Browse products by category or search for specific items using the search bar.
 - View detailed product information, including images, descriptions, and reviews.
 - Add products to the cart, adjust quantities, and remove items as needed.